CryptocurrencyCheckout/woocommerce-gateway/cryptocurrencycheckout-woocommerce-gateway/readme.txt

 = Do you Charge Monthly Fees or Transaction Fees? =

 * No, we never charge our stores or their customers any fees to use our platform.
 The only fee's you or your customer will ever experience is the individual Cryptocurrencies Transaction/Mining fees that the cryptocurrency charges to maintain their blockchain.
+* How do you keep your service free for stores/customers?
+Our platform is currently supported by the Cryptocurrency Projects, rather than by their communities that accept their coins.

 = Is there any Middleman in control of my coins? =